open-make/RHardware-minimaltemplate/README.md

 In this repository, we are building templates for elements of an open source hardware project.
 The aim is to facilitate the work of designers and makers, helping them to easily create a documentation that grows with the project.
+While initially meant to be an helping tool, the guide (developed inside the 91_Explanation_book folder) has become the main entry point to use the template: <https://open-make.github.io/RHardware-minimaltemplate/>.
+We briefly outline elements better explained in the guide here:

 # How to use this template

 We propose two ways to the creation of the documentation the full-template and the Incremental-template.
 If you are early in the hardware design, we advice to use the incremental-template, where the documentation grows with the project.
 If you are already a prototype, it might be easier and more satisfactory to use the full-template, filling the main readme and the 04_hardware folder at first, and (maybe) adding more information later on.
-The accompanying book explains elements of the template in the order they are found in the full-template: <https://open-make.github.io/RHardware-minimaltemplate/>
+The accompanying book explains elements of the template in the order they are found in the full-template:

 ## The Incremental-template